team-telnyx/demo-python-telnyx/call-center-texml/README.md

 Start up ngrok with `ngrok http 8080` and make note of the https `Forwarding` URL.

-You will need it to be able to receive websocket requests from the TeXML application.
+You will need it to be able to receive requests from the TeXML application.

 #### Step 4: Create a Telnyx TeXML Application